Ocelot-Social-Community/Ocelot-Social/README.md

 Testing is done with `eslint` and `vitest`.

-This projects utilizes `storybook` to develop frontend components.
+This projects utilizes `storybook` to develop frontend components and `vuepress` for static documentation generation.

 ## Commands